+1. Introduction

-- 1. Introduction (pages 3-4) - 2.
-Requirements for a Full Airside ID Pass Application (page 5) - 3.
-The Identity Document (ID) (pages 6-7) - 4.
-The Security Interview Applicant Declaration (referred to as the declaration) (pages 8-9) - 5.
-Criminal Record Check (CRC) and Overseas Criminal Record Check (OCRC) (pages 10-14)
+- 2. Documents Required for a Full Airside ID Pass Application - 3.
+The Identity Document (ID) - 4.
+The Security Interview Applicant Declaration (referred to as the declaration) - 5.
+Criminal Record Check (CRC) and Overseas Criminal Record Check (OCRC)

-(inc Certificate of Disregard (Cod), UK Criminal Record Check (CRC), Overseas Criminal Record Check (OCRC), Sworn Oath, Change of Name for CRC or OCRC)
+(including Certificate of Disregard (Cod), UK Criminal Record Check (CRC), Overseas Criminal Record Check (OCRC), Sworn Oath, Change of Name for CRC or OCRC)

-6. General Security Awareness Training (GSAT) (page 15)
+6. General Security Awareness Training (GSAT)

-7. Reference Advice (pages 16-25)
+7. Reference Advice

-(inc Mention of the Sponsor Company, The applicant's forename and surname as per their identity document (ID), The start date and end date of the period covered by the reference, The referee's forename and surname, The referee's job title, The date reference written, Extra advice for each type of reference and common scenarios)
+(including Mention of the Sponsor Company, The applicant's forename and surname as per their identity document (ID), The start date and end date of the period covered by the reference, The referee's forename and surname, The referee's job title, The date reference written, Extra advice for each type of reference and common scenarios)

-8. Referencing Tips (pages 26-27)
+8. Referencing Tips